enr/xite/src/xite/markdown/plugins.md

 Plugin development
 ------------------

-A plugin is a class implementing xite.api.XitePlugin
+A plugin is a class implementing `xite.api.XitePlugin`.

-To speed process and access some common functionality, you can extends xite.XiteAbstractPlugin
+To speed process and access some common functionality, you can extends `xite.XiteAbstractPlugin`.